 - Using Proc Append

 - Using multiple SET statements in the Data step

 - Using SQL Union

 Method 1.
 Using a FILENAME Statement

 FILENAME statement can be used for interleaving.
 You can use a FILENAME statement to concatenate raw data files by assigning a single fileref to the raw data files you want to combine.
-When the fileref is specified in an INFILE statement, each raw data file that has been referenced can be sequentially read into a data set using an INPUT statement.
+When the fileref is specified in an INFILE statement, each raw data file referenced can be sequentially read into a data set using an INPUT statement.